dreamfactorysoftware/example-scripts/README.md

 # example-scripts

-Example scripts DreamFactory event scripting and scripting services.
+This is a place for the DreamFactory Community to help create "production-ready" wrappers as well as example scripts, event scripting and scripting services.